Umid0vic/Umid0vic/README.md

 ## Connect With Me

-Feel free to reach out or follow me on [LinkedIn](#) (linkedin.com/in/osman-said-36923b1b6).
+Feel free to reach out or follow me on [LinkedIn](https://linkedin.com/in/osman-said-36923b1b6).
 I'm always open to interesting conversations and collaboration opportunities.

 ## My GitHub Contributions